dabico/pyrefac/README.md

 ### `rename_literal`

-Renames a local variable or class attribute reference within a targeted function.
-Functions are identified by their name, as well as the class they reside in.
-To target functions within the root scope, the class name should be omitted.
+This function renames a local variable or class attribute reference within a specific function, identified by its name and class.
+Omit the class name to target functions in the root scope.
+The refactoring fails if the provided name isn't found or if the new name is already in use.
-If the refactoring target is a local variable, the refactoring will ensure that the variable is renamed in its definition, and all subsequent references within the body.
-If the refactoring target is a class attribute, the refactoring will ensure that the attribute is renamed in its definition, and all subsequent references within the class.
-Refactoring will fail if the provided name is not found, or if the new name is already in use.

 #### Example 1